 • Mix 2 teaspoons of olive oil with 4 teaspoons of brown sugar and a teaspoon of honey.

 • This mixture will be a good scrub only for dry skin.
-Massage with it all over your body, cleanse yourself and apply a strong moisturizing body lotion.
+Massage it all over your body, cleanse yourself and apply a strong moisturizing body lotion.

 2. Almond Oil

 As it is very rich in vitamin E, this oil will also help the skin.
 In addition, it is easily absorbed.
 Here’s how you can use it:

 • Grease with almond oil (slightly heated) all over your body, about half an hour before taking a shower.
 Leave it on for a few minutes, rinse and apply a strong moisturizing body lotion on the still moist skin.
 Do this daily.

 • Drink a glass of milk, in which you put a teaspoon of almond oil, every night before bed.
 You will notice, over time, that your skin is less dry.